 Javans typically live for 40 years, but pregnancies are few and far between, with a long 19-month gestation period.
 As a result, they’re incredibly vulnerable because regeneration efforts are slow going.
 Learn more about Javan rhinos.

 Mountain Gorillas (Gorilla beringei beringei)

 A subspecies of the eastern gorilla first observed in 1902, mountain gorillas live high in the Congo Basin’s forests.
 Their woolly, thick hair keeps them warm in sub-zero temperatures, and the hearty primates have struggled to survive decades of civil unrest in their region.

-Though the mountain gorilla’s situation is improving slightly, they still qualify as one of the most endangered animals in the world.
+Though the mountain gorilla’s situation is improving slightly, they still qualify as one of the most endangered animals in the world as there are only about 880 left in the wild.
 Poaching is up, as is illegal charcoal making, which is destroying their habitats at alarming rates.
 Plus, human encroachment is forcing the gorillas to higher ground, and many aren’t adapting well.
 Learn more about mountain gorillas.

 Sea Turtles (Eretmochelys imbricata and Lepidochelys kempii)

 Since climate determines the sex of sea turtle hatchlings (febricity gives way to females), rising sea temperatures are wreaking havoc on populations because there aren’t enough males to mate!